- Annual fee

 The two programs also have some differences when it comes to eligibility and cost.
 Visa Infinite cards, for instance, typically come with a $120-$150 annual fee and a minimum income requirement of around $60,000.
 Cards in the Infinite Privilege program, however, can carry annual fees of $399-$599 and are only eligible to those with a household income of $150,000 or higher.

 Before you make a purchase with your Visa Infinite card, check out the Visa Infinite website to see if there are any offers you can take advantage of first!

-Those using their Visa card for large-scale purchases can use Visa Installments to pay for qualifying purchases in smaller increments over a set period of time.
-When paying with their Visa, customers can now find out if their purchase qualifies for Visa Installments and select a payment plan that works for them.
+Those using their Visa card for large-scale purchases can use Visa Instalments to pay for qualifying purchases in smaller increments over a set period of time.
+When paying with their Visa, customers can now find out if their purchase qualifies for Visa Instalments and select a payment plan that works for them.

 There is no setup required, and users choosing this option won't have to undergo a credit check or sign up for a separate account or line of credit.
 Customers simply make their payments each month through their normal credit card statement.

-Each participating financial institution offers different Visa Installment plans, so consult your bank for details regarding their particular minimum qualifying amount and terms available.
+Each participating financial institution offers different Visa Instalment plans, so consult your bank for details regarding their particular minimum qualifying amount and terms available.